borealbirds/WildTrax-dataHarmonization/README.md

 # Communication with data contributor

-Communication  with data partners are generally by email.
-When relevant, save email communication as a pdf and store it into the respective data folder under communication.
-Email template should be added in Template directory
+Communication  with data partners is generally by email.
+When relevant, save email communication as a pdf and store it into the respective data folder in the BAM Shared Google Drive under "communication".
+An email template should be found in Template directory.

 # Sharing Agreement

 A template of Sharing agreement should be found in Template.
-In WT, sharing can be either:
+In WildTrax, sharing can be either:

 1. **Published - Private**  - The project data will only be available to project members.
 Users will need to request access to the project in order to view any details such as species or locations.
 2. **Published - Map Only** - The project data will be accessible through Data Discover but the media and report are not accessible to users who are not project members.
 If you're not a project or organization member, the location buffering and visibility settings will apply.